 Christian Bible scholars and students of the Millennium, were well aware of this special promise for Assyria and Elam and Persia.
 They couldn’t understand it, but they knew it was so.
 The true meaning was still “sealed” to them.
 They admitted it.

-Reverend H Bonar, speaking as one of the fourteen Christian clergymen at a special conference on the Second Coming of Christ called Our God Shall Come, declared:
+Reverend H. Bonar, speaking as one of the fourteen Christian clergymen at a special conference on the Second Coming of Christ called Our God Shall Come, declared:

 “There is another nation reserved for blessing and restoration.
 Elam.
 I take these as the overlooked specimens of a certain class of God’s doings in the latter days, when the whole earth is given to Christ for His inheritance.”